 Sadly, the Grim Reaper cut away John at the untimely age of 36 on June 18, 1848.
 His remains were lowered into the soil of his adopted state in Holliday Farm Cemetery in Murphysboro, Jackson County.
 [Find-a-Grave]

-The federal census enumeration of 1850 shows Phoebe heading a household of their five children in Jackson County.
+The federal census enumeration of 1850 shows the widowed Phoebe heading a household of their five children in Jackson County.

-The Lybargers produced at least two more children, Samuel Lybarger and Elvira Lybarger.
+The Lybargers produced several more children, Samuel Lybarger, Revennia C. Lybarger and Elvira Lybarger.

-Jacob passed away in DeSoto, Jackson County on May 10, 1872, at the age of about 46.
+Jacob was treated medically in his final years by Dr. Hiram Robinson.
+He passed away in DeSoto, Jackson County on May 10, 1876, at the age of about 51.
 Burial was in Zion Lutheran Church Cemetery in Murphysboro, Jackson County.